Understanding ERISA Preemption

 How Does ERISA Preempt State Law?

-- No jury trial allowed in ERISA cases;
+- No jury trial is allowed in ERISA cases;

 - Claimants cannot claim punitive damages;